raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Uses CloudFront Edge Network to accelerate uploads to S3
 - Can use distinct URL to upload directly to edge location
     - `bucketname.s3-accelerate.amazonaws.com`
+## S3 sync command

+- The s3 sync command **synchronizes the contents of a bucket and a directory, or the contents of two buckets**
+- S3 sync copies** missing or outdated files or objects** between the source and target

 ## DataSync